nunziatodamino/nunziatodamino.github.io/content/Zettelkasten/Not finished/Physics of semiconductors/Structure and production/Zincblende structure.md

-The Zincblende is a 2-element structure closely related to the [[Projects/Physics of semiconductors/Structure and production/Diamond structure|Diamond structure]].
+The Zincblende is a 2-element structure closely related to the [[Diamond structure|Diamond structure]].
 In this case we have due to the different species present mixed ionic and covalent bonds.

 ![[Images/Zincblende structure.png|300]]